-Interviewees stressed the importance of providing clarity, breaking down processes into simple steps, and "putting yourself in the shoes" of self-represented claimants when creating services for self-represented parties.
+Interviewees stressed the importance of providing clarity, breaking down processes into simple steps, and "putting yourself in the shoes" of self-represented parties when creating services for self-represented parties.
 Katherine Alteneder emphasized that a crucial challenge comes in creating a process that allows people to break down their problem into its constituent parts, then identifying the best services and required level of assistance to help with each part of the problem.
-A related difficulty comes in figuring out how to balance providing self-represented parties with enough information to complete their claim, while simultaneously keeping the number of steps small enough so that self-represented parties do not become overwhelmed.
+A related difficulty comes in figuring out how to balance providing self-represented parties with enough information to complete their claim, while simultaneously keeping the number of steps small enough so that self-represented parties do not become overwhelmed.68

 Michael Hayes commented that in the family law context a common problem occurs when parents discount the importance of the information they provide.
-Parents in child support cases tend to have low income and education, and often assume that what they say in their case does not matter.
+Parents in child support cases tend to have low-income and education, and often assume that what they say in their case does not matter.
 They often believe that the adjudicatory process is more interested in efficiency than in helping them, and feel powerless about the outcome of their own case.
 As a result, they often fail to provide relevant information in support of their cases.
 In dealing with these parties, providing information in plain language, breaking the hearing process down into simple steps, and explaining the importance of their participation is necessary for a well-functioning system.

-Another common challenge is getting parties to realize that they need to take active steps to continue their case - self-represented parties will often wait for a court response without realizing that they need to take additional steps.
-Parties may, for instance, fill out a set of forms online, but fail to realize that they need to print them out and submit them to complete the filing process.
-Having self-represented parties respond to summons and attend hearings was also identified as a common problem when dealing with self-represented parties, and one court has begun implementing text message reminders to self-represented parties prior to hearings.
+Another common challenge is getting parties to realize that they need to take active steps to continue their case - self-represented parties will often wait for a court response without realizing that they need to take additional steps.69 Parties may, for instance, fill out a set of forms online, but fail to realize that they need to print them out and submit them to complete the filing process.70 Having parties respond to summons and attend hearings was also identified as a common problem when dealing with self-represented parties,71 and one court has begun implementing text message reminders to self-represented parties prior to hearings.72

-Interviewees also stressed the importance of addressing language access issues in dealing with self-represented parties - both in terms of creating forms and other materials that are at a reading level that self-represented parties can understand, and in creating the language resources needed for parties with limited English proficiency.
-Self-represented parties have wide-ranging experiences, and courts need to learn how to deal with this diversity: although some self-represented parties are fluent in English and are college educated, others may speak very limited English or be functionally illiterate.
-He addressed to the self-represented parties are fluent in English and are college educated, others may speak very limited English or be functionally illiterate.
+Interviewees also stressed the importance of addressing language access issues when dealing with self-represented parties - both in terms of creating forms and other materials that are at a reading level that self-represented parties can understand, and also in creating the language resources needed for parties with limited English proficiency.73 Self-represented parties have wide-ranging experiences, and courts need to learn how to deal with this diversity: although some self-represented parties are fluent in English and are college educated, others may speak very limited English or be functionally illiterate.74

-&lt;sup>73 Interview with Katherine Alteneder, supra note 66; Interview with Bonnie Hough, supra note 54.
+73 Interview with Katherine Alteneder, supra note 66; Interview with Bonnie Hough, supra note 54.

 Another challenge cited by several respondents has to do with knowing what information can, and cannot, be provided to self-represented parties.
-Deborah Smith noted that this is a problem that extends to all "levels" of staff, from front-line clerks to judges.
-Many interviewees commented that self-help staff can provide legal information but not give legal advice, 75 though legal advice can be provided in one jurisdiction.
-A closely related issue comes in managing the expectations of self-represented parties.
-The distinction between legal information and legal advice can be difficult for even trained practitioners in the legal field, and many self-represented parties contact a self-help center expecting legal advice.
-Clarifying what information can and cannot be provided can be challenging.
+Deborah Smith noted that this is a problem that extends to all levels of staff, from front-line clerks to judges.
+Many interviewees commented that self-help staff can provide legal information but not give legal advice,75 though legal advice can be provided in one jurisdiction.76 A closely related issue comes in managing the expectations of self-represented parties.
+The distinction between legal information and legal advice can be difficult for even trained practitioners in the legal field to understand, and many self-represented parties contact self-help centers expecting legal advice.
+Clarifying what information can and cannot be provided can be challenging.77